jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 2. An **AI-powered optical character recognition (OCR)** tool instantly pulls all the necessary data from the forms and photos.
 3.  **Machine learning models** analyze the images, compare them to a massive database of past claims, and flag any signs of potential fraud.
 4. The system cross-references the customer's policy to confirm coverage details automatically.
-5. For straightforward, low-risk claims, the system approves and processes the payment right away—often within minutes.
+5. For straightforward, low-risk claims, the system approves and processes the payment right away - often within minutes.
 6. If anything looks unusual, the claim is intelligently routed to the right human specialist, who receives a complete case file with all the initial analysis already done.

 This isn't just a faster version of the old process.
 It's a smart, adaptive system that learns and improves over time.
-This is the ultimate goal of optimizing your business—moving beyond small fixes to build an intelligent, resilient, and fully optimized operational core.
+This is the ultimate goal of optimizing your business - moving beyond small fixes to build an intelligent, resilient, and fully optimized operational core.

 ## Got Questions About Streamlining Your Business?
 We've Got Answers.